 Take a look at this recent kitchenCRATE project in Sundance Lake in Modesto!
 Aside from the normal cabinet refinishing and countertop installation, there were a few modifications about this project that we thought would be good to point out.
-First, with the removal of the wall oven cabinets, the whole countertop space was enlarged greatly, giving the homeowner much more surface for food prepping.
-Not only was that top wall cabinet removed, but large exposed shelving was put in its place.
-The exposed shelving allows for the kitchen to look much wider and open (helps break-up all the cabinetry too).
-Lastly, these homeowners had us replace their food storage cabinet doors with two barn doors to make that area function more as a pantry.
+First, with the removal of the wall oven cabinets, the whole countertop space was enlarged greatly, giving the homeowner much more surface for food prep.
+Not only was that top wall cabinet removed, but largely exposed shelving was put in its place.
+The exposed shelving allows for the kitchen to look much wider and open (helps break-up all the cabinetry too), and with their ceiling pot rack, saying goodbye to the cabinets was an easy choice!
+Lastly, these homeowners had us replace their food storage cabinet doors with two barn doors to make that area function more like a pantry.
 How cool is that?

 But don’t just take our word on how well this job turned out.
 Look below for the project specifications and extensive before and after pictures!